Dinner at Mo’s Restaurant in Burbank.

-Yesterday Abe and I were invited for date night in the Valley by Mo’s, a 15-year-old restaurant in the Burbank/Toluca Lake area.
-Traffic on the 101 was still heavy at 7ish on a Monday, but we still got there in less than half an hour from Hollywood.
+I NEVER eat in Burbank.
+Not that I have anything against it – the only reasons I’m ever there are for auditions/IKEA.
+So I’m usually alone and snack in my car.
+Yesterday Abe and I are invited for date night in the Valley by Mo’s Restaurant, a 15-year-old institution in the Burbank/Toluca Lake area.
+Traffic on the 101 is still heavy at 7ish on a Monday, but we still get there in less than half an hour from Hollywood.

 Reason #1 Dinner in Burbank is a good idea: Free, easy parking lots

 For their anniversary, Mo’s updated their interior.
 The building is actually the first-ever IHOP (from 1958) which you can see from their steeped roof outside.